HESHAM47GAMAL/Embedded_sysytem_project_learn/README.md

 <p>Here mostly all of exercise and challenges written by built in drivers</p>

 ### Interface-P2
+<p>Here mostly all of exercise and challenges are depend on my drivers impelementation</p>

 ## Note
 <p>If you use Eclipse avr plugin always deal that MCU ATmega16 and I use ATmega32 I know that almost main difference is Memory but during build process deal that MCU is ATmega16 and when use ATmega32 in proteus or real life make some unexpected behavior </p>